rhicks/bgp-dashboard-old/readme.md

 A work in progress

 ##### Run tests: #####
-$REPO/bgp-dashboard/src
+ - cd $REPO/bgp-dashboard/src
-$ python3 -m unittest
+ - python3 -m unittest

 ##### Brain Storming: #####
 get a list of the "show ip bgp" data from a cisco router